 It is certainly possible to get a PADI open water diving certificate on the islands; however, it will not be as cheap as the courses offered on the Bay Islands in Honduras.
 To get a cert on Caye Caulker, you are looking at $400 USD for the four-day course.

 If you are a diving fanatic like me, then diving the Great Blue Hole is a dream that needs to be realized.
 There might be a lot of hype surrounding it, but hey, hype exists for a reason and the Great Blue Hole is just as spectacular as you have heard about.

 Now that we’ve covered some of the best travel itineraries for backpacking Belize, let’s jump in and explore some of the top places to visit in Belize on your adventure…

 Backpacking Belize City

 Belize City is more of a transportation point than it is a destination.
 The Belizean capital has all of the comforts of a large Central American city, and also the associated annoyances.
 There are certain neighborhoods in Belize City that I would consider sketchy.
-You shouldn’t find yourself aimlessly exploring the the far reaches of the city.
+You shouldn’t find yourself aimlessly exploring the far reaches of the city.

 Most likely, you will pass through en route to the islands or another spot in Belize.
 The central bus station is the place to go for all of your travel needs.
 The bus station is still commonly known as Novelo’s, (the name of a former bus company) located on West Collet Canal.

 If you are in need of something interesting to do, check out the Belize National Museum.
-The museum is packed with interesting artifacts and antiquities that help you get a better grasp of Belize’s unique history.
+The museum is packed with interesting artefacts and antiquities that help you get a better grasp of Belize’s unique history.